Tropicalbunny/MyRepo/README.md

 #### During Code Testing

-Checking and updating media querys to make sure structure is not comprimised when modifying code (see images below)
+Checking and updating media querys to make sure structure is not comprimised when modifying code (see images below) i used egde developer tools to help me identify and rectify any issues uncovered, this was a regular tool that i used.

 ![media query broken](assets/Readme-assets/Checking-media-quieries-broken.PNG "brokenquery")
 ![media query fixed](assets/Readme-assets/Checking-media-quieries-fixed.PNG "fixedquery")